 Skip to main content

-Roles and groups work together to control permissions across your Cassidy workspace.
-Roles define the level of administrative access a user has, while groups control which resources (Knowledge Bases, Agents, Workflows, Meetings) a user can access.
+Roles and groups work together to control access across your Cassidy workspace.
+Roles control what a person can do.
+Groups control which shared resources a person can see.

 Roles